joeheapy/de-bono-rca/README.md

-Root Cause Identification: The system analyzes your problem and identifies potential root causes Causal Exploration: For each root cause, the system builds a tree of deeper causes Knowledge Domain Generation: Random domains are selected to inspire lateral thinking Creative Solution Generation: The system creates solutions by applying metaphors from these domains
+Root Cause Identification: The system analyzes your problem and identifies potential root causes Causal Exploration: For each root cause, the system builds a tree of deeper causes Knowledge Domain Generation: Random domains are selected to inspire lateral thinking Creative Solution Generation: The system creates solutions by applying KEY_IDEAs from these domains
 Evaluation: Each solution is scored on multiple dimensions Results Presentation: A comprehensive report is generated with all findings